HumanSignal/label-studio/docs/source/guide/prompts_overview.md

 When you run your prompt, you create predictions for the selected sample (this can be a portion of the project tasks or all tasks).
 From here you have several options:

 * Continue to work on your prompt and generate new predictions each time you run it against your sample.
 * Return to the project and begin reviewing your predictions.
-If you convert your predictions into annotations, you can use subject matter experts to begin reviewing and accepting the annotations.
+If you convert your predictions into annotations, you can use subject matter experts and annotators to begin interacting with those the annotations.
 * As you review the annotations, you can identify ground truths.
 With a ground truth dataset, you can further refine your prompt using its accuracy score.

 ### Prompt evaluation and fine-tuning

-As you evaluate your prompt against the ground truth annotations, we return an accuracy score for each version of your prompt.
+As you evaluate your prompt against the ground truth annotations, you will be given an accuracy score for each version of your prompt.
 You can use this to iterate your prompt versions for [clarity, specificity, and context](prompts_draft#Drafting-effective-prompts).

 ![Screenshot of accuracy score](/images/prompts/accuracy_score.png)